 Your holiday won’t be cancelled because of Brexit and we will never charge you more for the holiday that you have booked, even if currency exchange rates change.
 When you book your holiday with us, the price is confirmed and any future risk in terms of currency fluctuations will be ours, not yours.
 We are bonded with the Travel Trust Association (membership number Q2542), which gives you 100% financial protection.
-You can read more about how this works here.
+You can read more about how this works on our TTA protection page.

 The European Commission has confirmed that flights and trains will still operate between the UK and mainland Europe.
 There will be no extra border controls between EU countries for UK citizens so you can travel freely within the EU, as has always been the case.

-If the UK leaves the EU with a deal, then the same rules will continue to apply to UK nationals travelling into EU countries until 2020.
+If the UK leaves the EU with a deal, then the same rules will continue to apply to UK nationals travelling into EU countries according to European Commission proposals.
 If there is a no-deal Brexit, the European Commission has advised that British citizens will continue not to need a visa for short stays in the EU.
 UK holiday-makers are being advised to ensure that they have at least 6 months validity remaining on their passports from their date of arrival in the EU.

 In the case of a no-deal Brexit, you won’t be able to use an EHIC (European Health Insurance Card) after Brexit.
 If there is a deal, it’s likely this will only take effect in 2021.
 Either way, we would always advise our customers to take out appropriate travel insurance, as there are limitations to the EHIC.